 - In connection with the preservation of public health and safety; or

-- Investigative access without the consent of the user will occur only with the approval of the Dean of the College (for faculty and academic staff users), the Vice President for Administration (for staff users), the Vice President for Student Affairs (for student users), the President (for staff users), or their respective appointees, except when an emergency entry is urgently needed to preserve the integrity of facilities or to preserve public health and safety.
-The College, through the Chief Information Officer, will log all instances of investigative access without consent.
-Faculty or staff overseeing the College's network servers will also log any emergency entry within their control for subsequent review, as soon as possible, by the President, the Dean of the College, the Vice President for Administration, or the Vice President for Student Affairs.
+- Investigative access without the consent of the user will occur only with the approval of the Dean of the College (for faculty and academic staff users), the Vice President for Human Resources and Operations (for staff users), the Dean of Students (for student users), the President (for senior staff), or their respective appointees, except when an emergency entry is urgently needed to preserve the integrity of facilities or to preserve public health and safety.
+The college, through the Chief Information Officer, will log all instances of investigative access without consent.
+Faculty or staff overseeing the college's network servers will also log any emergency entry within their control for subsequent review, as soon as possible, by the President, the Dean of the College, the Vice President for Human Resources and Operations, or the Dean of Students.

 Portions of this policy apply to any student, faculty, or staff using the Beloit College network, regardless of whether they maintain a Beloit College computer account.
 For individuals requesting a Beloit College computer account, ISR is authorized to attach to the policy above the consent form below and require that individual to sign the form acknowledging those polices before they receive their account.